Polynomials Counting Group Colorings in Graphs: Polynomials counting nowhere-zero chains associated with homomorphisms

+where $D(e)$ denotes the corresponding arc of the edge $e$ under $D$.
 In this sense, we call a mapping $t\in A^{E(G)}$ a {\em tension} or an {\em$A$-tension} if there exists a vertex coloring $c\in A^{V(G)}$ such that $t=\delta c$.
 Similar to $(A,f)$-coloring associated with a mapping $f\in A^{E(G)}$, a tension $t$ is referred to as an {\em$(A,f)$-tension} if it satisfies $t(e)\ne f(e)$ for all $e\in E(G)$.
 In particular, taking $f\equiv0$, the $(A,0)$-tension is exactly the {\em nowhere-zero $A$-tension}.
 It is clear that all $A$-tensions form an (additive) Abelian subgroup of $A^{E(G)}$, denoted by $\Delta(G,A)$.
 Let $\Delta_f(G,A)$ be the set of all $(A,f)$-tensions of $G$ for $f\in A^{E(G)}$.
 The number of nowhere-zero tensions is evaluated by a polynomial $\tau(G;k)$ in $k$ introduced by Tutte \cite{Tutte1954}.
 This was developed and formally named the {\em tension polynomial} of $G$ by Kochol \cite{Kochol2002} in 2002.
 Motivated by their work, a natural question arises: \begin{itemize} \item Is there a polynomial function of $|A|$ that generalizes the tension polynomial and counts $(A,f)$-tensions in graphs? \end{itemize} The answer to the question was implicit in the work of Kochol \cite{Kochol2024}.
-By applying \autoref{Kochol-Result1}, we shall present a precise answer in \autoref{f-Tension-Polynomial}.
+By applying \autoref{Kochol-Result1}, we shall present an explicit answer in \autoref{f-Tension-Polynomial}.